CapnSammeh/CapnSammeh-Blog/content/posts/test_post/index.md

 ---
 draft: true
-title: Over-engineering a Technical Blog
+title: Over-Engineering a Technical Blog
 description: >-
   Using Hugo, Netlify, NetlifyCMS and GitHub Actions to create a self-deploying, automatically managed Blog.